The discipline of psychology is dedicated to the scientific study of mind and behavior.

 - Learn to talk about psychology with others in formal and informal settings (give scientific presentations, engage in discussion and debate about ideas, research, and applications).

 We seek to achieve these goals not only through coursework, but also by providing opportunities for students to think critically about, and actually become involved in, research — from the very first course in psychology through the senior year.
+In addition, students often join the research labs of faculty members, all of whom maintain active research programs.

 Psychology as a discipline exists within a web of related fields, including biology and neuroscience, women’s and gender studies, cognitive science, ethnic studies, economics, public health, sociology, and other related fields and programs.
 Many Psychology majors choose to double major or concentrate in a program.
 Psychology faculty have been centrally involved with several Interdisciplinary Programs at Williams including: Cognitive Science, Leadership Studies, Justice and Law, Neuroscience, and the Program in Teaching.